DaianaArena/sales-management-oop/README.md

 ## Getting Started

-Open a command prompt or terminal and navigate to this project directory and write
+Open a command prompt or terminal and navigate to "java" directory and write

 ```
  javac app.java